 Punctual attendance and desire to learn to play jazz/desire to improve.

 Homework is comprised of playing assignments based on the ensemble music and individual needs.

 Registration and Payments

 Registration for a small ensemble requires payment in full by the first meeting of a session (unless special arrangements have been made).
-Seats are filled on a ‘first-come, first-serve’ basis and cannot be assigned unless payment is received.
 Payments can be made by cash, check, or credit card.

 Please refer to our Policies page for information regarding important information about registration and payment.